AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Methods

-Our secondary variables, question difficulty, and forecaster skill, were determined as follows.
-A selected 10\% of the control group participants were tasked not only with providing forecasts for each question but also with rating the perceived difficulty of each question on a 5-point Likert scale ranging from `Very easy' to `Very difficult'.
-Questions 2 and 3, receiving the highest difficulty ratings and we therefore identified those questions as being the most challenging.
-In addition, prior to the main forecasting tasks, participants were asked a series of smaller, lower-effort forecasting questions.
-These questions included binary predictions and intersubjective forecasts, to evaluate their ex-ante forecasting skill.
+Prior to the main forecasting tasks, participants were also asked a series of smaller, lower-effort forecasting questions.
+These questions included binary predictions (providing the probability that an event happens by a certain time) and intersubjective forecasts (predicting the average forecast of others on a question by answering `What is the average probability that participants in this study give on the above question?'), to evaluate their forecasting skill.
 Forecaster skill was quantified in two ways: firstly, through Brier scores for binary predictions, defined as \( \text{Brier Score} = \frac{1}{N} \sum_{n=1}^{N} (f_n - o_n)^2 \), where \( f_n \) represents the forecast probability, \( o_n \) the actual outcome, and \( N \) the total number of binary forecasts.
 Secondly, intersubjective forecast accuracy was measured using the Euclidean distance formula \( \text{Euclidean Distance} = \sqrt{\sum_{i=1}^{k} (p_i - q_i)^2} \), with \( p_i \) being the participant's forecast and \( q_i \) the average forecast for each question.
-Then, we ranked participants based on these two metrics and created a composite measure.
-The top half of participants based on this composite measure was classified as skilled forecasters.
+Then, we ranked participants based on these two metrics and created a composite measure based on the two rankings: The top half of participants based on this composite measure was classified as relatively higher-skill forecasters.
+This forecasting skill measure is an abridged attempt at capturing two dimensions of forecasting skill, accuracy and intersubjective accuracy \parencite{himmelstein2024forecasting}.
+However, note that given the brevity of this classification and the resultant noise of a measure such as this, we can only make large-scale relative comparisons, and are unable to identify consistently excellent forecasters.
 For the set of questions used for the skill measures, see Table \ref{tab:forecasting_skill_questions}.
-Brier scores were calculated with participant accuracy on these questions.
-Intersubjective accuracy was calculated with respect to participant responses to the question `What is the average probability that participants in this study give on the above question?' to each of the questions in Table \ref{tab:forecasting_skill_questions}.